-Food banks collect, store and distribute thousands or even millions of pounds of foods to charitable organizations — including food pantries, Meals on Wheels programs, or others — that ultimately distribute food to people.
+Food banks collect, store and distribute thousands or even millions of pounds of food to charitable organizations — including food pantries, Meals on Wheels programs, and others — that ultimately distribute food to people.
 These facilities can be of all different sizes, ranging from small buildings to industrial-scale operations.
 There are hundreds of food banks around the United States collecting food from communities, businesses, churches, and other non-profit groups.

-Food banks a key component in the supply chain of sourcing, storing, and delivering food to the people that need it most.
+Food banks a key component in the supply chain of sourcing, storing, and delivering food to people who need it most.
 One of the largest food bank operators in the United States is the Feeding America network, a non-profit that helps manage more than 200 food banks and 60,000 food pantries around the country.
 In 2020, the Feeding America network distributed more than 3.6 billion meals to people in the U.S.

 Why do Food Banks exist?

 Unfortunately, food insecurity is a serious problem in the United States.
 Food insecurity refers to a person or family that doesn’t know where or when they’ll find their next meal.

 The United States Department of Agriculture’s Household Food Insecurity in the United States report found that more than 35 million people in the United States experienced hunger in 2019.
 With the COVID-19 pandemic, more than 42 million people faced food insecurity, including a potential 13 million children.

 Food insecurity carries serious related detriments to people and families.
 For an individual, food insecurity places housing, job opportunities, and health concerns on the backburner.
 For children, food insecurity can lead to learning challenges, poor health, developmental risks, and behavior problems.